JanaSchwarzerova/SAPCDAMP/README.md

 ---
 **Note**: The repository is designed to run on Google Colab, making it easier to run experiments in a cloud-based environment without worrying about local setups.
 Make sure to upload the necessary datasets and follow the steps as outlined above.

+---
+**Datasets & Literature**:
+> Metabolite unification nomenclature was performed for GM (training and testing) and CSF (validation) and CML (validation) data:

+1] GM data
+> Chu,X. et al. (2021) Integration of metabolomics, genomics, and immune phenotypes reveals the causal roles of metabolites in disease.
+Genome Biol, 22.

+2] CSF data
+> Li,K. et al. (2022) Cerebrospinal fluid and plasma metabolomics of acute endurance exercise.
+FASEB Journal, 36.

+3] CML data
+> Karlíková, R., et al. (2016) Metabolite profiling of the plasma and leukocytes of chronic myeloid leukemia patients.
+Journal of proteome research, 15.